rnemeth90/rnemeth90.github.io/content/posts/2022-07-31-first-look-at-System-Commandline.md

 }
 ~~~

 The above code gives us a clean slate to start with.
-From here, we'll begin build a simple program
+From here, we'll begin building a simple program
 that will take advantage of the System.CommandLine package.
 Let's first recreate the behavior from our
-first example above.
+simple example above.

 Every console application in existence has a 'root command'.
 This is the executable itself.
 So, for example,
 if you use the the ping utility like this: